Table of Contents

 Who was Silenus?

-Silenus was born to Pan, the god of the wild, and Gaea, the goddess of the Earth.
+Silenus was born to Pan, the god of the wild, and Gaea, the goddess of the Earth (In other versions, he is the son of Hermes).
 He was a satyr, but appears to have been somewhat distinct from the other satyrs.
 Silenus was usually surrounded by satyrs known as the ‘Sileni’ and he was said to have been their father or grandfather.
 While satyrs were a hybrid of man and goat, the sileni were said to be a man and horse combination.
 However in many sources, the two terms are often used interchangeably.

 In appearance, Silenus looked like an old, stout man with the tail, ears and legs of a horse.
 He was known to be an wise individual and even the greatest kings often came to him for advice.
 Some say he also had the ability to predict the future.